How To Avoid Antidoting A Remedy

 - Don’t leave remedies next to your microwave or cell phone.

-Prescriptions And Drugs
+Prescriptions Drugs and Homeopathy

 - Prescription drugs, some over-the-counter drugs will antidote a remedy.

 - Chinese herbs and/or medicinal herbs and certain nutritional supplements can all negatively influence a remedy’s action.